kmansoft/srtc-android-demo/README.md

 Please clone this repository with `--recurse-submodules` to bring in the srtc library and the Opus audio encoder.

-Then built the project in Android Studio.
+Then build the project in Android Studio.
 For running I suggest starting with the emulator first.

 #### Testing with Pion